 impossible to a student, without considering alternative potentials of equivalent merit, was a failure of my Gun Fu.
 I was judging the student by my strengths, and not recognizing he had talent of his own, which was at

 least as worthy as my talent, but I had not yet allowed myself to perceive it.
 Archie felt my failure was a failure to allow myself to be fully aware, and attuned to my own essential nature.
 What stood before me, in the

 form of struggling student, was someone who possessed inherent value in different locales than I had chosen to visit or appreciate.
 In short, he was not me, and I was failing to see who he was.

 This was the

-So ... in the course of your training always strive to:
+I ask only that you take this with you.
+In the course of your training always strive to:

-2. Never allow yourself to ever be driven by fear, greed, religion, patriotism, or any other appeal to insecurity.
+2. Never allow yourself to be driven or played by fear, greed, religion, patriotism, or any other appeal to insecurity.
 The

-3. Work to flow through life, like water, with mind that is like an empty mirror, no dust can alight.
+3. Work to flow through life, like water.
+With mind that is like an empty mirror, no dust can alight.
 Remember

 4. Understand that what starts out as martial art becomes how you live.
-Once struggle is eliminated, and there is no fear, or greed, you re-affirm control of your own destiny, with a clear awareness of the course to take in deciding whether to experience
+Once struggle is eliminated, and there is no fear, or greed, you re-affirm

-person, he/she calls you, you can't refuse.
+Again, at the end of the day, there is only you, one you.
+Go to that person, he/she calls you, you can't refuse.
 When you get there, you ll see there was really nothing to lose.